DemocracyEarth/community./README.md

 * Fill in the [application](https://docs.google.com/forms/d/e/1FAIpQLSfwFO4SupMFoG2z3fHlrMFZpg9pm5f-EUblcIIgVs1CY6M5jg/viewform).
 * Read the [Democracy Earth Terms & Conditions for spreading information](https://github.com/DemocracyEarth/ambassadors/blob/master/Terms-and-Conditions.md).
-* Read the Democracy Earth [Code of Conduct](https://github.com/DemocracyEarth/ambassadors/blob/master/Code-of-Conduct.md) & [Anti-Harassment Policy](https://github.com/DemocracyEarth/ambassadors/blob/master/Partner-Anti-Harassment-Policy.md).
+* Read the Democracy Earth [Code of Conduct](https://github.com/DemocracyEarth/ambassadors/blob/master/Code-of-Conduct.md) & [Partner Anti-Harassment Policy](https://github.com/DemocracyEarth/ambassadors/blob/master/Partner-Anti-Harassment-Policy.md).
 * Familiarize yourself with DEF materials.
 * Read [The Social Smart Contract](https://github.com/DemocracyEarth/paper/blob/master/README.mediawiki).
 * Share your vision with us!
 What is your inspiration, and what would you like to accomplish with DEF?
 You can do this in one of several ways: